rwxrob/boost/README.md

 1. [OverTheWire], Fun Hacker Practice
 1. Understand the Linux File System
 1. Use `mkdir` to Make a New Directory
+1. Use `mktemp` to Make a New File or Directory
 1. Use `rmdir` to Remove an Empty Directory
 1. Use `touch` to Make a New File (or Update Timestamp)
 1. Use `mv` to Move or Rename a File or Directory